cawoodm/powowshell/README.md

 ##Installation

-There is no GUI yet.
 Download the repository and compile and run the sample pipeline as follows:
 ```
 git clone git@github.com:cawoodm/powowshell.git
 cd powowshell/bin